Amos47/2400/Chapter3/Ch03_Basics.md

 [Interested?]( http://scrummethodology.com/scrum-meetings/)

-To sum up, Scrum is a straightforward, lightweight method for building software where user requirements can change and useful, value-adding software needs to be produced quickly.
+To sum up, Scrum is a straightforward, lightweight method for building software where user requirements can change, and useful, value-adding software needs to be produced quickly.
 Scrum is a collaborative method, focused on continuous improvement of not only the end product (software) but also on the actual process of making the software.

 [Interested?]( http://scrumtrainingseries.com/Intro_to_Scrum/Intro_to_Scrum.htm)